Using Maps - Experience Summary

 Student Activity

-Students examine a satellite photo of eastern North America at night and read a brief description noting that it lacks labels, lines, and numerical data.
-They respond to a discussion wall prompt considering whether the image is only a photo or can also be interpreted as a map, explaining their reasoning and identifying what information can be obtained from it.
+Students view a satellite photo of the eastern United States at night and read a brief description of what it shows.
+They post to a discussion wall explaining whether the image is only a photo or can also be interpreted as a map, justifying their position and identifying what information can be obtained from it.
 Students then review classmates’ posts and respond to at least two with questions or positive comments.

 Teacher Moves